 What is chocolate 3D printing?

-The standard process for creating the everyday chocolate bars found on store shelves involves pouring melted chocolate into chocolate molds and cooling them until they solidify.
+The standard process for creating the everyday chocolate bars found on store shelves involves pouring melted chocolate into molds and cooling them until they solidify.

 This is the most effective way we have of mass-producing chocolate, but due to the complexity and limits of molds there are limitations on the intricacies of chocolate shapes.